NoBrainer/scrollrole-old/public/resources/README.md

 - `choices`: List of class choices to be made at character creation.
 (See: [Choice Object](#choice-object))
 - `unlockables`: (REQUIRED) List of unlockable for later levels in the class.
 (See:
 [Unlockable Object](#unlockable-object))
-- `featureDescriptions`: List of feature descriptions (another place to put feature descriptions; useful for unlockables and choices)

 ## RACES ##